 How to make this vegan chili recipe with butter beans

-Add the canned tomatoes, vegetable broth, paprika, cumin, turmeric, tamari and apple cider vinegar.
+Add the cumin, paprika, turmeric, tamari, apple cider vinegar, vegetable broth and chopped canned tomatoes.
 Simmer on a low-medium heat, stirring occasionally, for around 25 minutes.
 Add more vegetable broth or water if needed.

 Add the butter beans and nutritional yeast and simmer for around 10 minutes more.